-Supported operating systems are Windows 7 or newer and Mac OS X Lion or newer.
+Supported operating systems are Windows 10 or newer and macOS 10.7 (Lion) or newer.
 There may be special considerations if you are using a Mac, so please check course details.
 Newer computers have more storage capacity and memory, making tasks faster and videos easier to access.

-Tablets and Smart Phones
+Tablets and phones

 If you have trouble viewing course content, your browser likely needs to be updated.
 You can check by going into the browser’s File, About or Help menus.

-- Adobe Reader
+Adobe Acrobat Reader

-If you have any questions about your computer’s capabilities, or are not sure how to check if your tools satisfy these requirements, send email to firstname.lastname@example.org.
+If you have any questions about your computer’s capabilities, or are not sure how to check if your tools satisfy these requirements, send an email to firstname.lastname@example.org.